-Heat transfer is a major concern within the field of thermal engineering.
-The transfer of energy, in the form of heat, across different physical regions is heat transger.
+Heat transfer is a major concern within the field.
+The transfer of energy, in the form of heat, across different physical regions is heat transfer.
 When an area of high temperature is next to an area of lower temperature, heat naturally flows from the higher-temperature region to the lower-temperature region.
 This principle, known as conduction, is used in many thermal engineering settings to increase or decrease the temperature of a system.
 Insulation, for example, minimizes the conduction of heat and keeps temperature regions relatively distinct.

 The heating and cooling of liquids is important in many industrial settings, and constitutes another branch of thermal engineering.
 An engineer in this field must also understand fluid dynamics.
 Coolant, a cooling substance, is used to reduce the temperature of processes and prevent overheating.
 Boiling is another method used to create vapor which may be condensed in refining a chemical product.
 The study of these processes helps thermal engineers determine the optimal regulation of temperature in each case.